What is osteosarcoma?

 If the osteosarcoma doesn’t metastasize, survival rates are about 70%.
 If the cancer has spread to other parts of your body, your survival rate may be as low as 30% to 50%.

 What causes osteosarcoma?

-The causes of osteosarcoma are unknown; however, there are some known risk factors, including:
+The direct cause of osteosarcoma is unknown.
+However, there are some risk factors, including:

-- Rapid bone growth: The risk of osteosarcoma increases during a child’s growth spurts.
+- Rapid bone growth: The risk of osteosarcoma increases during a child and adolescent’s growth spurts.